robaho/go-concurrency-test/readme.md

 Both Go and Java perform very close to the optimized C versions, with Java bettering Go in almost all cases (intmap tests) - this is probably the reason the Go map implementation uses arrays of structs rather than a linked list of nodes.

+*** A note about the multi timings...
+They are not divided by the number of Go routines/threads (which doubles the number of operations), but since there are only 2 and ample cores available- meaning they should execute concurrently, it measures the overhead more directly since the timings can be directly compared to the single routine/thread case.

 **Update**